swcarpentry/website/_posts/2017/09/2017-09-25-community-awards.md

 For full details, including how to nominate someone and a link to previous awardees, see [this page]({{site.url}}/scf/awards/).
-Nominations are welcome at
-any time, but *submit them soon*, as the Steering Committee will choose and announce awards in December.
+We especially welcome nominations in the next two months, as the Steering Committee will choose and announce awards in December.